 A further technical concern when it comes to the inclusion of mufflers is how they might affect the overall power and speed of the vehicles during a race.
 One of the primary reasons mufflers aren’t used on NASCAR stock cars is that such an exhaust system slows down the power-producing bursts of exhaust that are possible in muffler-free vehicles.
 A slower exhaust means a less powerful and ultimately slower car.

 The test at Clash at the Coliseum did not seem to show this.
-The media reportedOpens in a new tab. a fantastic and exciting event packed with the typical thrills and spills that people have come to expect from the sport.
+The media reported a fantastic and exciting event packed with the typical thrills and spills that people have come to expect from the sport.

 The top-3 finishers even got to have a special podium ceremony, a first for NASCAR, which shows that the sport is continuing to innovate in ways that make the event more enjoyable for fans even when the mechanics of the event are changing.